 Near Dover in Stewart County, Tennessee — The American South (East South Central)

 Location.
-36° 29.718′ N, 87° 51.414′ W. Marker is near Dover, Tennessee, in Stewart County.
+36° 29.696′ N, 87° 51.381′ W. Marker is near Dover, Tennessee, in Stewart County.
 Marker can be reached from Lock D Loop north of Lock D Road when traveling north.
+Sign is part of the lower water battery.
 Touch for map.
-At Fort Donelson Tour Stop 4 (River Batteries), walk down around the artillery battery and the marker is on the river shore.
 Marker is in this post office area: Dover TN 37058, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-U.S. Gunboat Pittsburgh (a few steps from this marker); U.S. Gunboat Louisville (a few steps from this marker); U.S. Gunboat Carondelet (within shouting distance of this marker); U.S. Gunboat St. Louis (within shouting distance of this marker); Killed By a Loose Bolt (within shouting distance of this marker); Columbiad vs. Carondelet (within shouting distance of this marker); See Me Take a Chimney! (within shouting distance of this marker); Reconstructed Powder Magazine (within shouting distance of this marker).
+Killed By a Loose Bolt (a few steps from this marker); Reconstructed Powder Magazine (a few steps from this marker); Control the Rivers and Railroads (a Exchanging Iron Valentines (a few steps from this marker); Foote's Gunboat Flotilla (a few steps from this marker); The River Batteries (within shouting distance of this marker); Gun Positions (within shouting distance of this marker); U.S. Gunboat Carondelet (within shouting distance of this marker).
 Touch for a list and map of all markers in Dover.

 Credits.
-This page was last revised on May 15, 2017.
-This page originally submitted on May 3, 2017, by Brandon Stahl of Fairfax, Virginia.
-This page has been viewed 139 times since then and 19 times this year.
-Last updated on May 13, 2017, by Byron Hooks of Sandy Springs, Georgia.
-Photos: 1, 2. submitted on May 3, 2017, by Brandon Stahl of Fairfax, Virginia. • Bernard Fisher was the editor who published this page.
+This page was last revised on May 10, 2021.
+It was originally submitted on May 4, 2017, by Brandon Stahl of Fairfax, Virginia.
+This page has been viewed 222 times since then and 15 times this year.
+Photos: 1, 2. submitted on May 4, 2017, by Brandon Stahl of Fairfax, Virginia.
+3. submitted on May 10, 2021, by Shane Oliver of Richmond, Virginia.
+4. submitted on February 17, 2021, by Bradley Owen of Morgantown, West Virginia. • Bernard Fisher was the editor who published this page.